dhupee/dotfiles-old/README.md

 I use parrot ~~Kali~~ okay, and not all tools I need is there, so

+NOTE: I plan to deprecate this or just simply delete since I might use distrobox in the future for my kali linux usage

 ```sh
 curl -fsSL https://raw.githubusercontent.com/dhupee/dotfiles/master/dot_scripts/install-kali.sh | bash
 ```